sungatetop/deepseek-r1-vision/readme.md

-# "Guide" the VisionLanguage Model to "Think" like DeepSeek-R1
+# "Guide" the Vision Language Model to "Think" like DeepSeek-R1

 In this project, we have successfully explored an efficient and cost-effective method to enable a Vision Language Model (VLM) to possess the deep thinking and reasoning capabilities similar to those of DeepSeek-R1 at a low cost, by utilizing limited GPU resources.